Locations:

 Advertisement

-The changes to 988 don’t stop at the suicide hotline itself, either.
+The changes to 988 don’t stop at the suicide hotline itself either.
 911 dispatchers now route mental health emergency calls to 988.
 Crisis intervention specialists are not police.
-They’re trained to approach mental health crises in nonviolent ways and they can send a mobile response team of mental health professionals to your home when emergencies happen if that service is available to you locally.
+They’re trained to approach mental health crises in nonviolent ways and can send a mobile response team of mental health professionals to your home when emergencies happen if that service is available to you locally.
 If those services aren’t available, they’ll work to send EMS instead.
 They can also provide additional resources, if needed, including access to short-term or long-term mental health facilities.

 “Having a three-digit number that connects you to a specialized counselor who can help manage your symptoms before you have a suicide crisis is very important because they can tailor their help to your needs,” explains Dr. Falcone.
 “Interventions like this are lifesaving.”